FAQ

 Most care is delivered via telehealth for convenience.
 For hearing aid fittings or certain diagnostics that require in-person care, I can recommend local audiologists who follow evidence-based best practices.

-If the recommended provider doesn't work out for any reason, I'll help you find another option.
 This approach gives you expert consultation from anywhere in Washington while ensuring you get quality in-person care when needed.
-I'm also willing to work alongside your insurance-covered providers—you pay me only for what you want from me.
+I'm also willing to work alongside your insurance-covered providers — you pay me only for what you want from me.

 How does remote hearing aid programming work?

-Remote programming allows me to adjust your hearing aids from anywhere—you don't need to drive to an office for every tweak.
+Remote programming allows me to adjust your hearing aids from anywhere — you don't need to drive to an office for every minor adjustment.

 Why didn't my hearing aids help my tinnitus?